scipy/scipy/doc/source/tutorial/optimize.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Consider the problem of selecting students for a swimming medley relay team.
-We have a table showing the individual times for each style of five students:
+We have a table showing times for each swimming style of five students:

 ==========  ===========  ============  ===========  ===============================
  Student    backstroke   breaststroke  butterfly    freestyle